burger icon

 • Crypto (Bitcoin, Ethereum, Litecoin): Crypto’s my pick when I just cannot be bothered with banks mucking around.
 Send it, wait a breath, and boom-done (yeah, tiny blockchain fee, but that’s everywhere).

 • Neosurf: I had no idea how many servos stocked these until I needed one at 10 pm on a Friday.
 Easiest $20 I ever funded-zero faffing about with IDs.
+Just remember: Neosurf works for deposits only, not withdrawals.

 • E-wallets (Skrill/Neteller): Pretty rare, but if you spot one, enjoy it while you can-they’re basically dinosaurs for Aussie players these days.